-The construction and the design procedure for a quite simple constructed modular PMTFG are presented.
-Some of the technological details are discussed.
-The sizing-designing algorithm is developed, some hints with regards to the design methodology are given.
-The thermal analysis and 3D-FEM models are presented and comparative results are discussed.
+The construction and the design procedure for a simple modular PMTFG are presented, and some technological details are discussed.
+The sizing-designing algorithm is developed and it is only briefly presented in the paper.
+The thermal and the 3D-FEM models are introduced and some comparative results are given.

-As an overall conclusion, it can be pointed out the fact that the models and the sizing-designing procedure are accurate enough and that they can be easily extended to other similar constructed machines.
+As an overall conclusion, it can be pointed out the fact that the models and the sizing-designing procedure are accurate enough, and that they can be easily extended to other similar machines.